 Realtors who successfully innovate are those that will break through the barriers and clutter.

-While seasoned real estate professionals might be able to get away with following the status quo, newer real estate agents must take a risk in order to expedite their careers in order to get new leads (and stand out in a crowded field).
+While seasoned real estate agents might be able to get away with following the status quo, newer realtors must take a risk in order to expedite their careers in order to get new leads (and stand out in a crowded field).

 So, consider your local market and the makeup of the current and incoming population: